Using Your Core Drill

 Drilling:

-• If drilling by hand, start drilling at a slight angle, then when a crescent shaped notch has formed, raise the drill to the vertical position
+- If drilling by hand, start drilling at a slight angle, then when a crescent shaped notch has formed, raise the drill to the vertical position.
+Otherwise use a template as guide, a stand or a core drill block.

 Concrete drilling with embedded steel can take a long time.
 Have realistic expectations as to the time it requires.